thiswd/cep-on-rails/README.md

 }
 ```

-The token expires in five minutes.
+The token expires in ten minutes.

 ### Create Address:
 **POST Request to:**